 The Full English describes tried and tested classroom activities which engage young people in learning that is fun, purposeful and creative.
-It collects together, in one place, a wide range of the shared practices of English teachers, often only encountered by chance or occasional collaboration.
+It is a collation of a wide range of the shared practices of English teachers, often only encountered by chance or occasional collaboration.
 Its aim is to help all teachers vary their approaches, try new ones and be reminded of old favourites.

 Down-to-earth in style and often humorous, The Full English is broad enough to be useful in a whole range of contexts but specific enough to reassure the least confident.
 Its wisdom is grounded in practical example and frequent direction to particular Teachit resources to show techniques at work.
 The Full English should be of interest to all teachers but is mainly suitable for KS3, 4 and 5.